New Hampshire Auctioneer Bond

 Why do I need a New Hampshire auctioneer bond?

-New Hampshire auctioneer bonds ensure that the principal (auctioneer) complies with all provisions of Chapter 311-B of the Revised Statutes Annotated of New Hampshire.
-This surety bond guarantees you will be held accountable for the delivery of items that come into your possession as a licensed auctioneer in New Hampshire.
+Effective July 26, 2022, you no longer need a surety bond to be licensed as an auctioneer in New Hampshire.
+New Hampshire auctioneer bonds previously ensured that the principal (auctioneer) complied with all provisions of Chapter 311-B of the Revised Statutes Annotated of New Hampshire.
+This surety bond previously guaranteed you would be held accountable for the delivery of items that came into your possession as a licensed auctioneer in New Hampshire.

 How long does a New Hampshire auctioneer license last?

-New Hampshire auctioneer surety bonds expire two years from the effective date and must be renewed every two years for as long as the licensee wishes to remain an auctioneer.
-Any liability accrued prior to the expiration date of the bond remains valid, even after said expiration date.
+New Hampshire auctioneer surety bonds previously expired 2 years from the effective date and were renewed every 2 years.
+Any liability accrued prior to the expiration date of the bond remained valid after the expiration date.

 How to obtain a New Hampshire auctioneer license